-Tanith Lee is a prolific SF writer, who has written over 70 novels and over 200 short stories.
-She has written science fiction, fantasy, and horror, for adults and for children.
+Tanith Lee (1947-2015) was a prolific British SF writer, who wrote over 70 novels and over 200 short stories.
+Her works include science fiction, fantasy, and horror, for adults and for children.

 Works by Tanith Lee with their own trope page include:

 - Biting the Sun Duet (Don't Bite the Sun and Drinking Sapphire Wine)

 - The Claidi Journals (Wolf Tower, Wolf Star, Wolf Queen, and Wolf Wing)